GeorgeSchiro/GetCert2/README.md

     Set this switch True to run all PowerShell scripts in a single global session.

+-SkipPreviousStore=False

+    The 'GetCertPrevious' certificate store is used to house the previously bound 'old' certificate (ie. one most recently removed from the 'Personal' store).
+    Set this switch False to simply delete old certificates directly.

 -SkipSsoServer=False

     When a client is on an SSO domain (ie. it's a member of an SSO server farm),